 We consent to the incorporation by reference in Registration Statement Nos.
-333-161599, 333-142422 and 333-131219 on Forms S-8 of our reports dated April 29, 2015, relating to the consolidated financial statements of Silicon Motion Technology Corporation and subsidiaries (the "Company") (which report expresses an unqualified opinion) and the effectiveness of the Company's internal control over financial reporting, appearing in the Annual Report on Form 20-F of the Company for the year ended December 31, 2014.
+333-161599, 333-142422, 333-131219 and 333-204876 on Forms S-8 of our reports dated April 28, 2017, relating to the consolidated financial statements of Silicon Motion Technology Corporation and subsidiaries (which report expresses an unqualified opinion) and the effectiveness of Silicon Motion Technology Corporation and subsidiaries' internal control over financial reporting, appearing in the Annual Report on Form 20-F of Silicon Motion Technology Corporation for the year ended December 31, 2016.

-/s/ Deloitte & Touche Taipei, Taiwan The Republic of China
+/s/ Deloitte & Touche Deloitte & Touche Taipei, Taiwan The Republic of China

-April 29, 2015
+April 28, 2017